ray-project/ray/site/_posts/2018-07-13-parameter-server-in-fifteen-lines.markdown

 ## What is a Parameter Server?

-A parameter server is a key-value store.
+A parameter server is a key-value store used for training machine learning models on a cluster.
 The **values** are the parameters of a machine-learning model (e.g., a neural network).
 The **keys** index the model parameters.

 For example, in a movie **recommendation system**, there may be one key per user and one key per movie.
 For each user and movie, there are corresponding user-specific and movie-specific parameters.
-In a **language-modeling** application, there may be one key per word and one vector of parameters per word.
-In its simplest form (which we show below), a parameter server may implicitly have a single key and allow all of the parameters to be retrieved and updated at once.

-In its simplest form, a parameter server can be implemented as a Ray actor (15 lines) as follows.
+In a **language-modeling** application, words may act as keys and their embeddings may be the values.
+In its simplest form, a parameter server may implicitly have a single key and allow all of the parameters to be retrieved and updated at once.
+We show how such a parameter server can be implemented as a Ray actor (15 lines) below.

 ```python
 import numpy as np